 SDN will collect information directly from you unless it is not reasonable or practical.
 For example, we will collect information from a parent, guardian or carer in the case of a child or an individual who doesn’t have the capacity to provide this information themselves.

 You have the right to not provide personal, sensitive or health information to us.
-However, if you choose not to provide us with the information we request, then we may not be able to give you the services you ask for.
-We will not collect information if you do not agree to it.
+However, if you chose not to provide us with the information we request, then we may not be able to give you the services you ask for.
+We will not collect information if you don’t agree to it.